manheim/jenkinsfile-pipeline/docs/StashUnstashPlugin.md

 Jenkinsfile.init(this)

 // BuildStage is expected to generate a file target/MyApplication.war - stash it on completion
-// Unstash MyApplication.war at the beginning of each subsequent DeployStage StashUnstashPlugin.withArtifact('target/MyApplication.war').init()
+// Unstash MyApplication.war at the beginning of each subsequent DeployStage.
+The matching
+// filename will be available in the variable BUILD_ARTIFACT, after being unstashed in the
+// DeployStage.
+StashUnstashPlugin.withArtifact('target/MyApplication.war').init()

 def pipeline = new ScriptedPipeline()